The main content of the archive consists of various documents and evidence, which formed the basis of the martyrology of Drobytsky Yar.

 January 24, 1959 - February 5, 2014

-Litovsky Dmitry Froimovich, the director of the Memorial Park Drobytsky Yar, died.
+Litovsky Dmitry Froimovich, the director of the Memorial Park Drobytsky Yar, died on February 5, 2014.

 Unexpectedly early, this honest, intelligent man, a wonderful leader and organizer, left us.